raceychan/lihil/docs/tutorials.md

 ```

-lihil accepts a factory to build your middleware, so that you can use di inside the factory, and it will perserve typing info as well. anything callble that requires only one positonal argument can be a factory, which include most ASGI middleware classes.
+lihil accepts a factory to build your middleware, so that you can use di inside the factory, and it will perserve typing info as well.
+Anything callable that requires only one positonal argument can be a factory, which include most ASGI middleware classes.

 ```python
 lihil.add_middleware(lambda app: app.graph.resolve(ThrottleMiddleware))